ajubin/parchment/README.md

 ## Deployment

-This project is intended to be deployed on my rasbperry pi, and tunneled via cloudlflared with systemctl To deploy, run `./deploy.sh`
+This project is intended to be deployed on my rasbperry pi, and tunneled via cloudlflared with systemctl.

+Before deploying into production, protect your route with basic auth.
+To confiure the password, run `cp .env.example .env` and modify `API_USER` and `API_PASSWORD`.

+To deploy, run `./deploy.sh`

 ## Feature List